 There are some blood pressure and post-transplant medicines which have to be stopped before you get pregnant because they could harm your baby.
 This is one of the reasons why it is important to speak with your doctor before you try to get pregnant.
 Do not stop your medication without taking medical advice.

-Mycophenolate/myofortic drugs are not advised for women trying for a pregnancy because of risk of fetal malformation.
+Mycophenolate/Myfortic drugs are not advised for women trying for a pregnancy because of risk of foetal malformation.
 Your transplant team will make necessary adjustments in medicines before conception.

 If your doctors change any of your medicines, you should wait for three months before trying to get pregnant to make sure that your kidney function is stable.